benoitcarquillat/starterFacem/README.md

 Morover, to create your own Bootstrap theme, you can use Bootstrap Magic to generate your variables.scss file
 ### WordPress snippets
 If you're not comfortable with WordPress snippets to add components and customize them, you can use [WP Hasty](https://www.wp-hasty.com/) to generate them

-## Known issue(s)
-- Message during sass gulp task execution : "boostrap-sass is incompatible with eyeglass 1.2.1, needed eyeglass ^0.7.1" ; in fact it works so it doesn't matter

-## Changelog
-Version 1.1
-- Update to Boostrap 4
-- change the theme css file from style.css to dist/css/theme.css

 Version 1.0
 - Initial